 Another thing I’ve learned after downsizing four major times in the past few years is that it never gets less scary, until you take the leap.

 I was freaking terrified of moving into the COMET Camper, my 112 square foot vintage trailer home.

 I played it cool of course, but I secretly wondered if I could do it.

 How would it feel?
 Would my partner and I get really frustrated with each other?
 Will I miss my stuff?

 But when I actually made the transition, all of my worries and anxieties fell away.

 It only felt GOOD.
 I felt FREE and CONTENT for the first time, in this very basic and primal way.

-When we decided to move into the Honda Element for 6 months, I was again really nervous about the transition.
+When we decided to move into the Honda Element, I was again really nervous about the transition.

 I over-packed because I was so nervous - somehow I figured that bringing more sweaters would insulate me from anything bad or unexpected happening on our travels.